How To Remove Sticker Residue from Anything — The Ultimate Guide

 Sandpaper

-How to remove sticky residue from glass
+How to remove sticker residue from glass

 How to remove sticker residue from plastic